Lucasjacques/myCatalog/README.md

-# myShowcase
+# myCatalog
-# A small project to generate a showcase based on a JSON containing a range of products
+# A small project to generate a catalog based on a JSON containing a range of products